MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0121
- Thrown when SQL write fails because the table is unwriteable
+ Thrown when SQL writes fails because the table is unwriteable

  This error in Azure Machine Learning is produced when you are using the [Export Data](../export-data.md) module to save results to a table in a SQL database, and the table cannot be written to.
 Typically, you will see this error if the [Export Data](../export-data.md) module successfully establishes a connection with the SQL Server instance, but is then unable to write the contents of the Azure ML dataset to the table.

-**Resolution :**
+**Resolution:**
  - Open the Properties pane of the [Export Data](../export-data.md) module and verify that the database and table names are entered correctly.
- - Review the schema of the dataset you are exporting, and make sure that the data is compatile with the destination table.
+ - Review the schema of the dataset you are exporting, and make sure that the data is compatible with the destination table.
- - Verify that the SQL login associated with the user name and password has permissions to write to the table.
+ - Verify that the SQL log in associated with the user name and password has permissions to write to the table.
  - If the exception contains additional error information from SQL Server, use that information to make corrections.

 |Exception Messages|